craftplugins/json/README.md

 >
 > We recommend using [Code Field plugin](https://plugins.craftcms.com/codefield) instead.

-# JSON for Craft CMS
+# JSON field for Craft CMS

 Field type and helpers for easy JSON editing in Craft CMS 3.